Honors College students are required to participate in undergraduate research as criteria to graduate with Honors College Distinction.

 If you are not ready to begin research, but want to explore ideas, here are some options for learning more about undergraduate research:

 Seek out a professor and volunteer to help out in their lab research, art studio, or assist them with other research endeavors.

 Talk to other students.
 Go to student performances, exhibits, symposia and research events on campus and talk to those students to find out about their experiences.

-Attend on campus research events such as Research Day and Big Night to see what others are doing in your field and to gain ideas for future research.
+Attend on campus research events such as UWG's Undergraduate Research Conference to see what others are doing in your field and to gain ideas for future research.

 Talk to your professors and/or the chair of the department of your major to see if a position is available.

-- Find a Student Research Assistant Program (SRAP) position by searching for available jobs through Career Services WolfWorks Login.
+- Find a Student Research Assistant Program (SRAP) position by searching for available jobs through Career Services Handshake Login.
 Or visit the OUR website for available positions.

 The opportunity to present your research in a professional, public setting is the ultimate outcome of a research project.
 Students should share their scholarly work with others in the form of an oral presentation, poster presentation, or a formal paper.
 There are many venues for University of West Georgia students to present their work both on campus at departmental conferences or symposiums, and off campus at regional, national, or international conferences.

 We encourage all UWG students participating in undergraduate research to plan to present their scholarly work at one of the following venues: